isabella232/docs-vuepress/docs/manual/job-workflows.md

 _Strategy_: Controls the order of execution of steps and command dispatch to nodes: _Node-oriented_ and _Step-oriented_.

-- _Node-oriented_: Executes the full workflow on each node before the next node. (default)
+- _Node First_: Executes the full workflow on each node before the next node. (default)
-- _Step-oriented_: Executes each step on all nodes before the next node.
+- _Sequential_: Executes each step on all nodes before the next node.
+- _Parallel_: Run all steps in parallel.

 The following illustrations contrast the strategies showing how three steps proceed across two nodes.

-Node-oriented flow illustrated:
+Node First flow illustrated:

 ```
 1. NodeA    step#1